MichaelJanTangalin/MichaelJanTangalin/README.md

   <img src="https://raw.githubusercontent.com/Anmol-Baranwal/Anmol-Baranwal/output/github-contribution-grid-snake-dark.svg" alt="Snake Animation" />

 ## About Me
-Tech-driven IT Specialist and Cybersecurity Enthusiast with a solid background in programming, technical support, and implementation.
-Currently an Application Support Analyst specializing in MSSQL database administration, application deployment, and payroll system support.
-Experienced in system maintenance, incident response, and troubleshooting, with strong problem-solving and collaboration skills and growing interests in cybersecurity, DevOps, and system administration.
+I’m a tech-driven IT Specialist and Cybersecurity Enthusiast with a strong foundation in programming, technical support, and systems implementation.
+Currently working as an Application Support Analyst, I specialize in MSSQL database administration, application deployment, and payroll system support.

+My experience includes system maintenance, incident response, troubleshooting, and cross-team collaboration to ensure operational efficiency and reliability.
+I’m passionate about continuous learning and actively expanding my expertise in cybersecurity, DevOps, and system administration to build secure, scalable, and resilient systems.

 ## Working Experience